CarpentryConnect/carpentryconnect.org/online.markdown

 - plan for fun and human mini-breaks in your session i.e.
 	- research about icebreakers and work them into your session, being careful to respect people's context i.e. don't ask people to stand up for the icebreaker, avoid political commentary or other topics that may be triggering, etc

+## Creating a Website for Your CarpentryConnect Event

+### Website Templates to Use

+To help you get started, The Carpentries will soon be adding two website templates for you to choose from.
+You can find both templates in [the CarpentryConnect repository on GitHub](https://github.com/carpentryconnect).

+Just like this resource and The Carpentries website, both website templates will employ use of [Jekyll](https://jekyllrb.com), a static website generator, and display all information about your event summarily in a single page.

+In the meantime, we recommend using these as a template:
+- [Agency Jekyll Theme](https://startbootstrap.com/template-overviews/agency/), a one-page Jekyll website theme that was used for [CarpentryCon 2018's website](http://2018.carpentrycon.org/)
+- [Project Zepelin's theme](https://github.com/gdg-x/zeppelin), a multi-page Jekyll website theme that was used for [CarpentryCon 2020's website](https://2020.carpentrycon.org)

+### Domain for your CarpentryConnect Website

+We highly recommend cloning either of the templates to the same repository to make it easier for The Carpentries Core Team to register a _cityyear.carpentryconnect.org_ subdomain for your event.
+Please reach out to [community@carpentries.org](mailto:community@carpentries.org) if you would like for one of our team to work with you in this step of the process.

 ## Call for Session Proposals